throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

 ```
 Let's step through it.
 First, we create the `View` variable `view` and set it to the resulting `View` object of the `LayoutInflate.inflate()` method.
 We pass the `item_customer.xml` layout as an argument to the `inflate()` method.
 Finally, we return a new `ViewHolder` object created from the `view` variable.

 #### OnBindViewHolder

-This method handles the data-binding.
+This method handles binding the data with the views stored in the `ViewHolder` object.
+It will be called once per each record in your data set.

 ```java
     @Override